The TruEnd-procedure: Treating trailing zero-valued balances in credit data: Illustrating the TruEnd-procedure using real-world data

 The high TZB-prevalence rates presented thus far are certainly worrisome, given the potential for severely biased predictions from subsequent time-to-event models.
 However, the degree of such bias will inherently depend on the materiality (or impact) of TZB-cases, even if quite prevalent within a portfolio.
 For each candidate threshold $b$ in \autoref{fig:TruEnd_Balances_Ages}, we therefore investigate the impact of imposing such a $b$-policy, having discarded the resulting TZB-period for each affected account.
+In the interest of brevity, we shall restrict this investigation to the mortgage dataset, though similar results hold for the credit card dataset.
 Starting at 98.7 months for $b=0$, the mean account age in \autoref{fig:TruEnd_Ages} decreases swiftly at first as $b$ increases up to the optimal $b^*$-policy, at which point the loans have a shorter average lifetime of 96.7 months.
 The mean length of these discarded TZB-periods also increases as $b$ grows slightly larger; i.e., from 13.9 to 18.5 months for $b=0,\dots,b^*$.
-The respective downward and upward trends in both means are intrinsically sensible since we fully expect the mean age to decrease when discarding TZB-periods of greater length as $b$ increases.
+The respective downward and upward trends in both means are intrinsically sensible since we fully expect the mean age to decrease when discarding TZB-periods of greater lengths as $b$ increases.
 However, for larger $b$-values, the rate of change in both of these means slows down noticeably after reaching the optimal $b^*$-policy, despite the increments between successive $b$-values growing larger.
 These flatter slopes suggest that the TruEnd-procedure has greater impact for smaller $b$-values given the greater sensitivity to changes at those smaller locales.
-Moreover, the mean loan age of 100.9 months within the raw dataset decreases quite significantly by about 4.2 months when imposing the optimal $b^*$-policy and discarding the resulting TZB-periods; themselves having a mean length of 18.5 months and median of 5 months.
-Accordingly, certain risk events such as write-off or early settlement can occur far earlier than previously thought, which has sobering implications for the degree of `mistimed' predictions from survival models.
+Moreover, the mean loan age of 100.9 months decreases quite significantly by about 4.2 months when imposing the optimal $b^*$-policy and discarding the resulting TZB-periods; themselves having a mean length of 18.5 months and median of 5 months.
+Accordingly, certain risk events such as write-off or early settlement can occur far earlier than previously thought, which has sobering implications for the degree of mistimed predictions from survival models.